pachyderm/pachyderm/doc/concepts/pipeline-concepts/pipeline/cron.md

 ![alt tag](../../../images/cron1.png)

-The pipeline runs every ten seconds, queries the database and updates its output.
+The pipeline runs every ten seconds, queries the database, and updates its output.
 By default, each cron trigger adds a new tick file to the cron input repository, accumulating more datums over time.
 This behavior works for some pipelines.
 For others you might want each tick file to overwrite the